hbarnardt/back-end-code-challenge/README.md

 - The server should accomodate for players connection latencies.
 - A player wins a round by getting the multiplication challenge correct and be the quickest answering.
 - At the end of each round, a scoreboard for the round should be shown with player response and player statistics such as response times per round, total average response time, standard deviation of response time.
-- At the end of the game a scoreboard should be shown full game stats as depicated above.
+- At the end of the game a scoreboard should be shown with full game stats as depicated above.

 The design of the communication protocol is up to you.
 A reasonable scoring system is up to you, the last person to answer (or timeout due to max round time) should be given 0.